 For 7th Grade students around the state, this contest asks students to demonstrate their understanding of municipal government by writing an essay entitled "If I Led My Community. . .".
 For information, please contact the MMA Communication & Educational Services staff at: 1-800-452-8786 or 207-623-8428.)

-Homeowner's Guide to Property Tax: A newly updated video of how property taxes work.
+Homeowner's Guide to Property Tax: a video of how property taxes work

 This can be read or heard as a narrated guide.
 (If you would like a copy of this presentation on a DVD, please contact the MMA Communication & Educational Services staff at: 1-800-452-8786 or 207-623-8428.